 The post was called The Rise of the Social Media Guru.
 This is where my tech blogging journey started.
 At the time, I didn’t have any objectives, any hopes, goals or dreams for the blog.
 I just wanted to share my insights having spent 20 years working in IT.
-I gotta be honest with you, I was originally scared about blogging on the LinkedIn publishing platform and crippled with that self-doubt and imposter syndrome that so many of us go through.
+I was originally scared about blogging on the LinkedIn publishing platform and crippled with that self-doubt and imposter syndrome that so many of us go through.

 I still, to this day, remember nervously hovering over the publish button full of fears and doubts.
 What would my professional colleagues, friends, and contacts say?
 This was my personal brand on a professional platform that everybody would say and judge but obviously, I did hit publish on that post.
 It was instantly picked up and promoted by LinkedIn themselves.
 It received thousands of views.
 More importantly for me, fantastic engagement.